 When the Lionbridge App collects emails and landing pages to send out for translation, it automatically collects any referenced dynamic content.
-You can change this behavior, for example, if you do not want to translate some dynamic content, or if you want to translate some dynamic-content rules into specific languages.
+You can change this behavior, for example, if you do not want to translate some dynamic content, or if you want to translate some dynamic-content rules into specific languages, as described below.
+Alternatively, you can configure the Lionbridge App never to send dynamic content for translation by clearing the Translate Dynamic Content check box in the Assets Translation section of the Translation tab of the Site Configuration dialog box.
+For detailed instructions, see "Configuring Translation Settings" on page 37.